Another person has died from COVID-19 in Windsor-Essex | CBC News

 A full list for testing eligibility is available online here.

-Across Windsor-Essex, 41 people are in hospital with the disease and five people are in the ICU.
+There are 42 people locally hospitalized with COVID-19 and six of those patients are in the ICU.

 Comments